matplotlib/matplotlib/doc/devel/development_workflow.rst

 If it doesn't look good you may need to have a look at :ref:`recovering-from-mess-up`.

-If you have made changes to files that have also changed in trunk, this may generate merge conflicts that you need to resolve - see the `git rebase`_ man page for some instructions at the end of the "Description" section.
+If you have made changes to files that have also changed in ``main``, this may generate merge conflicts that you need to resolve - see the `git rebase`_ man page for some instructions at the end of the "Description" section.
 There is some related help on merging in the git user manual - see `resolving a merge`_.